KimBergstroem/MovieFinder/README.md

-# Gaming Library for n00bs
+# Movie Finder

 ## Description

-Ett frontend-projekt byggt med moderna webbteknologier som låter användare utforska och söka efter filmer.
-Projektet använder The Movie Database API för att hämta filmdata.
+A frontend project built with modern web technologies that allows users to explore and search for movies.
+The project uses The Movie Database API to fetch movie data.

 ::API and Movie fetching is from::
 https://www.themoviedb.org/